lorenzpfei/anki-vacation-tts/generator/Prompt.md

 - covers all the domains listed above,
 - uses only **high-frequency, natural phrases** that locals in TARGET_REGION genuinely use,
+- uses the easiest to learn (or shortest) variants
 - and provides **IPA + simple pronunciation** for every target-language phrase.